 What are the key macroeconomic indicators to watch?

-There are numerous macroeconomics data.
+There are numerous macroeconomic data points.
 You will be flooded with information if you try to analyze all indicators.
-You have to focus on the indicators that most impact the market.
+You need to focus on the indicators that have the most significant impact on the market.
 These key indicators change over time, depending on the economic paradigm.
-In the past, investors monitored the Michigan Consumer Sentiment Index and the employment rate most.
-The most critical macroeconomic indicators today are inflation and FED benchmark interest rates.
+In the past, investors have closely monitored the Michigan Consumer Sentiment Index and the employment rate.
+The most critical macroeconomic indicators today are inflation and the Federal Reserve benchmark interest rates.

 What is inflation?

-As mentioned by Jean-Claude Trichet, former of the European Central Bank, we can synthesize inflation by the variation of the unit cost of production.
-The unit cost of production is the total expenses incurred by a company to produce a certain quantity of goods or services and then divide the total amount by the quantity produced.
-This unit cost integrates all a company spends to produce a good or deliver a service like wages, raw materials, and energy.
+As mentioned by Jean-Claude Trichet, former president of the European Central Bank, we can synthesize inflation by the variation of the unit cost of production.
+The unit cost of production is the total expenses incurred by a company to produce a certain quantity of goods or services, and then divide the total amount by the quantity produced.
+This unit cost encompasses all the expenses a company incurs to produce a good or deliver a service, including wages, raw materials, and energy.

 Certain assets are sensitive to inflation.
 That is the case with agricultural raw materials, precious and semi-precious metals like gold and silver, and energy like oil.
-The price of these assets tends to increase during inflationist periods and decrease during deflationist periods.
+The price of these assets tends to increase during inflationary periods and decrease during deflationary periods.

 The following chart shows the gold & silver industry prices and the consumer price index.
-The macroeconomic data are updated monthly or quarterly.
-But the gold and silver price is available in real-time.
+The macroeconomic data are updated on a monthly or quarterly basis.
+But the gold and silver prices are available in real-time.
 You can watch the gold price to monitor inflation:

 Example of a macroeconomic analysis